Take Action Now

 Post on the Cheerios Facebook page

-Read our new report “Deception at General Mills: The Real CSR Report” (or download the PDF here)
+Read our report “Deception at General Mills: The Real CSR Report” (or download the PDF here)

-Watch our new video about the concerns with GMOs in Cheerios
+Watch our video about the concerns with GMOs in Cheerios

-While General Mills promotes the health benefits of Cheerios for their whole grain oats, stating “The whole grain oats in Cheerios Cereal are natural,” it is silent about the fact that many of the other ingredients in Cheerios sold in the U.S., including modified corn starch, sugar, vitamin E, brown sugar syrup, canola, and natural almond flavor, are at high risk for containing GMOs.
+Bee Happy, Bee Healthy?
+While General Mills promotes the health benefits of Honey Nut Cheerios for their whole grain oats, it is silent about the fact that its other ingredients such as sugar, corn starch, vitamin E, brown sugar syrup, and canola, are at high risk for containing GMOs.
 Many of General Mills’ other cereals and brands also contain GMOs.

-While concealing its use of GMOs in the United States and Canada, General Mills offers non-GMO Cheerios to consumers in Europe.
+While continuing to use genetically modified ingredients in products sold in the United States and Canada, General Mills offers non-GMO Honey Nut Cheerios to consumers in Europe.
 Most industrialized countries have required GMO labeling for years.
-In Europe, General Mills manufactures Cheerios without GMOs, or if it sells Cheerios in Europe that are manufactured in North America, the product is labeled as “likely containing GMOs.”
+In Europe, General Mills manufactures all flavors of Cheerios without GMOs, or if it sells Cheerios in Europe that are manufactured in North America, the product is labeled as “likely containing GMOs.”

-GMO Inside (which represents over 125,000 consumers and nonprofit groups) is calling on General Mills to be a leader in its industry by being the first major food corporation to announce a phase-out of GM ingredients, starting with Cheerios.
-This change would create ripple effects up the supply chain that will lead to increasing acres of cropland being converted to less destructive, less risky, and less corporate-dominated non-GMO farming techniques.
+GMO Inside (which represents over 200,000 consumers and nonprofit groups) is calling on General Mills to be a true leader in its industry by removing GMOs from Honey Nut Cheerios, and getting third-party verification.
+By pioneering this change, General Mills can help increase the number of cropland acres converted to less destructive, less risky, and less corporate-dominated non-GMO agriculture.

-GMO Inside is calling on General Mills, which claims to be a responsible company making products that nourish lives, to make a fresh start and align its actions with its declared core values.
+GMO Inside is calling on General Mills, which claims to be a responsible company making products that nourish lives, to align its actions with its declared core values.
 General Mills needs to take proactive steps to address the issue of GMOs in all levels of its operations.

 GMO Inside is asking General Mills to be a leader by:

-a) Starting with Cheerios (by 2015), General Mills will responsibly source its products’ ingredients from sources that are certified non-GMO or organic.
+a) Building on its removal of GMOs from Cheerios, General Mills needs to remove GMOs from Honey Nut Cheerios (by 2015).
+General Mills will responsibly source its products’ ingredients from sources that are certified non-GMO or organic.

 a) General Mills will commit to spend no money against state and federal GMO labeling initiatives going forward (including any funds channeled through third parties).